Bülent Ersoy: Comments on Armenians and Azerbaijanis

-Views on military service
+Views on compulsory military service

-Ersoy sparked controversy in February 2008 when she publicly criticised Turkey's incursion into Iraqi Kurdistan and said she "would not send her sons to war" if she were a mother.
+Ersoy sparked controversy again in February 2008 when she publicly criticised Turkey's incursion into Iraqi Kurdistan on "Popstar Alaturka", and said she "would not send her sons to war" if she were a mother.
 An Istanbul public prosecutor subsequently filed charges against her for "turning Turks against compulsory military service", an issue which had also brought prominent Turkish intellectual Perihan Mağden to trial in the past.
 The Turkish Human Right Foundation (IHD) stood up to Ersoy's defence.
+During a September court appearance, fans and supporters protested outside, carrying signs that read "Long Live the Diva!".
 On 19 December 2008, Ersoy was pronounced not guilty of charges by a Turkish court.